This week when a mum chooses boyfriends over her adult kids and what to do when the venue for your second date isn’t as stylish as you’d like.

-Q: How many children can you have in your 30’s?
+Question: How many children can you have in your 30’s?

-A: Theoretically you could have one every 9 months assuming you conceived immediately afterwards.
+Answer: Theoretically you could have one every 9 months assuming you conceived immediately afterwards.

 Life, of course, isn’t quite like that, particularly since doctors tell us that a woman’s fertility starts to reduce from about 35 onwards – and the risk of birth abnormalities starts to increase year on year.

 I had my children at 43 and 45 and I consider myself very lucky.
 The reason I left it so late was simply that I had not met the right man.

 If you are in a happy stable relationship and wondering whether now is the time to try for a baby, that is something you must discuss with your partner.

 It also often surprises women how long it takes to conceive.
 It is frequently not the case of sex and then boom, a baby is on its way.
 It can take a year or more sometimes – depending on your fertility, your partner’s and how healthy you both are.

 I would also say that it will be the mother’s life that will be impacted the most in terms of career, health and lifestyle.
 Babies also, of course, cost a bit of money.

 If I had my time over and met my husband in my twenties, I would definitely have started a family then.